 Why study Geography?

-Our students love our friendly atmosphere: 93% are satisfied with their course, according to the National Student Survey.
+Our students love our friendly atmosphere: 93% are satisfied with the teaching on their course, according to the latest National Student Survey.

 If you are interested in the major challenges facing the world today, from globalisation and technological change to environmental issues, Geography would be a good choice.